alexgornovoi/quant-progression/README.md

 This project serves as a way for me to track my progression on studying topics for quantitative finance.
 Feel free to follow this study plan if you find it interesting.

 The notes for this project are intended to be opened in [Obsidian](https://obsidian.md/).
+Some advanced latex will not be supported by githubs markdown viewer.

 ## Books
 - [ ] **Kurt** → *Bayesian Statistics the Fun Way*